rohanmr/BG-Video-Text-Effect/README.md

 # BG-Video-Text-Effect

+Download the Code and Open in VS code.

+Run on Live-Server

-Background Video Effect For Happy New Year 2023
+Background Video Effect For Happy New Year 2023.

-Download the Code and Run on Live-Server

 Output Image: